dgraph-io/dgraph/wiki/content/deploy/index.md

 id would get persisted in the write-ahead log, so be careful not to delete it.

 The new Alphas will automatically detect each other by communicating with Dgraph zero and establish connections to each other.
+You can provide a list of zero addresses to alpha using the `--zero` flag.
+Alpha will try to connect with one of the zeros starting from the first zero address in the list.

 Typically, Zero would first attempt to replicate a group, by assigning a new Dgraph alpha to run the same group as assigned to another.
 Once the group has